 - Underlying theory is probabilistic (quantum mechanics / QFT) source of true randomness - Limited knowledge about measurement process even without QM random measurement errors - Things we could know in principle, but don't e.g. from limitations of cost, time, ...

-Quantify uncertainty using probability
+Quantify uncertainty using tools and concepts from probability

 Mathematical definition of probability

 Kolmogorov axioms: